-Stocks nosedive on Wall Street, triggering trading halt
+Stocks lose 8% on Wall Street as more businesses shut doors

-NEW YORK (AP) — Stocks are down 9% after trading resumed on Wall Street following a temporary halt Monday morning.

-Markets are down by similar percentages around the world as huge swaths of the economy come closer to shutting down due to the coronavirus outbreak, from airlines to restaurants.
+NEW YORK (AP) — Stocks lost 8% in morning trading on Wall Street Monday as huge swaths of the economy come closer to shutting down due to the coronavirus outbreak, from airlines to restaurants.
 Emergency actions taken by the Federal Reserve late Sunday to prop up the economy and get financial markets running smoothly again may have raised fears even further, some investors said.

-Trading was halted within the first few minutes of trading, and the S&P 500’s losses deepened after trading resumed.
-The selling was just as aggressive in markets around the world.
-European stocks and crude oil were both down about 10%.
+The S&P 500 lost more than 7% at the open, triggering a 15-minute halt to trading, and losses deepened after trading resumed.
+The selling was just as aggressive around the world.
+European stocks and crude oil were down 6% or more.
 The world’s brightest spot may have been Japan, where the central bank announced more stimulus for the economy, and stocks still lost 2.5%.

 The spreading coronavirus is causing businesses around the world to shut their doors, which is draining away revenue.
 That has economists slashing their expectations for upcoming months, and JPMorgan Chase says the U.S. economy may shrink at a 2% annual rate this quarter and 3% in the April-through-June quarter.
 To many investors, that meets the definition of a recession, and the question is how long it will last.

+The best-case scenario for many investors now is that the economic shock will be steep but short, with growth recovering later this year as stores and businesses open back up.
+Pessimists, though, are preparing for a longer haul.

 Strategists at Goldman Sachs say the S&P 500 could drop as low as 2,000 in the middle of the year, which would be a 41% drop from its record set just a month ago.
-Goldman expects the index would rally back to 3,200 at year end.
+Goldman expects the index to rally back to 3,200 at year end.

 American Airlines and United Airlines both announced steep cutbacks to flights over the weekend as customers cancel trips and the U.S. government restricts travel.
 Other travel companies have also seen steep drops in demand from customers.

-Restaurants, movie theaters and other businesses that depend on drawing crowds appear to be next.
+Restaurants, movie theaters and other businesses that depend on drawing crowds appear to be next to get squeezed.
+Several states and the country’s largest city are ordering restaurants to close their doors to dine-in customers and do only takeout and delivery.

 The Federal Reserve has been trying to do what it can to help the economy, and over the weekend it slashed short-term interest rates back to their record low of nearly zero.